jasonbayton/11ty/_src/android/android-enterprise-faq/manage-bind-account.md

   parent: 'Android Enterprise FAQ'
   order: 1110
 ---
-Yes, it is possible since ~late 2022 to configure the accounts responsible for managing the Android Enterprise organisation (enterprise) ID
+Yes, it is more recently possible to configure the accounts responsible for managing the Android Enterprise organisation (enterprise) ID

 1. Log on to [managed Google Play admin](https://play.google.com/work/adminsettings)
 2. Scroll down to **Admins**